 Kingston Midstream is prepared to respond to emergencies.
 Our Emergency Management Program strives to minimize potential impacts to the public, the environment and the municipalities we operate in.
 This is achieved by our commitment to continual improvement through the development and implementation of emergency response plans, maintaining response equipment throughout our operating areas, liaising with local emergency responders and providing our employees with the skills they need to respond rapidly and safely to incidents.
-Kingston Midstream is regulated by the National Energy Board and provincially through the Manitoba and Saskatchewan governments.
+Kingston Midstream is regulated by the Canada Energy Regulator and provincially through the Manitoba and Saskatchewan governments.
 These regulatory bodies have requirements that Kingston Midstream must follow including implementation of an Emergency Management Program.

 Emergency Management Policy, Goals and Objectives

 Our Emergency Management Policy guides our vision and includes our roles and responsibilities to ensure we are committed to managing all emergencies and are prepared to protect the public, employees, environment, and property.

 Kingston Midstream has adopted an all-hazards approach to emergency management which encompasses integrated functions of mitigation/prevention, preparedness, response, and recovery.
 Some goals of our Emergency Management Program are built upon these functions and include: